 Favorite quote from the author:

-This book, which funnily made him and his co-author millionaires, was published in 1996 and has sold over 3 million copies to date.
+The Millionaire Next Door, which funnily made him and his co-author millionaires, was published in 1996 and has sold over 3 million copies to date.
+It’s one of the best finance books ever.
 Stanley was obsessed with studying the wealthy, whom he called “the affluent”, and what discerns them from those he calls UAWs – under accumulators of wealth.

 As it turns out, becoming a millionaire is not rocket science, just a matter of planning well, living below your means and avoiding a few stupid mistakes.
 Want to know how?